 Kelley lives in Southern California with her two kids, Zach and Sydney.

-Matthew Sousa joined CureSearch in June of 2012 as a Director of Community Development.
-In April 2013 Matthew took on the role of National Director of Community Development, he leads a team of eight Community Development Managers across the country who work directly with local communities to develop and execute our signature fundraiser, CureSearch Walk.
-Matthew also cultivates major donor relationships, corporate partnerships, and new third-party fundraising opportunities.
+Sean Gross joined CureSearch in May of 2013 as a Deputy Director of Community Development.
+In October 2014 Sean took on the role of National Director, Signature Events.
+In that role, he leads a team of Signature Event Managers across the country to develop and execute our CureSearch Walks, Ultimate Hikes, CureSearch Kids, and third-party fundraising opportunities.

 National Director of Grants and Strategic Partnerships